-- (i) Consideration for the awarding of promotion to Associate Professor shall be based on the following criteria assessed over the candidate's career achievements to date: - (1) Academic and Professional Credentials possession of the normal credentials as defined for the position of Assistant Professor; usually an earned PhD (or equivalent) or the degree that is determined as the terminal degree for the discipline, and any additional credentials required for the specific position that were stated in the letter of appointment. - (2) Teaching Effectiveness a strong record of successful and effective performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students (as appropriate for the candidate and their academic unit). - (3) Research, Scholarly and/or Creative Work a strong and sustained record of research, scholarship, and/or creative achievement as appropriate for the field of expertise as defined in the unit approved standards including published work assessed by peer review, external research funding, and other forms of scholarly productivity as appropriate to the discipline. - (4) Service to the University-an appropriate record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operations of the University.
+- (i) Consideration for the awarding of promotion to Associate Professor shall be based on the following criteria assessed over the candidate's career achievements to date: - (1) Academic and Professional Credentials possession of the normal credentials as defined for the position of Assistant Professor; usually an earned PhD (or equivalent) or the degree that is determined as the terminal degree for the discipline, and any additional credentials required for the specific position that were stated in the letter of appointment. - (2) Teaching Effectiveness a strong record of successful and effective performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students (as appropriate for the candidate and their academic unit). - (3) Research, Scholarly and/or Creative Work a strong and sustained record of research, scholarship, and/or creative achievement as defined by standards developed by the candidate's unit(s) which shall include unit specific expectations around published work assessed by peer review, external research funding, and other forms of scholarly productivity. - (4) Service to the University- an appropriate record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operations of the University.
 It is expected that assigned service, pre-tenure shall be below the average service levels of faculty members in the same unit.

-- (5) Where there is a significant record of service to society relevant to the employee's disciplinary expertise such as consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities, which further the University's mission of service to society, this shall be recognized. - (ii) The application of the above criteria will be assessed within the context of Unit approved standards developed in accordance with Article 10.3 below.
+- (5) Where there is a significant record of service to society relevant to the employee's disciplinary expertise such as consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities, which further the University's mission of service to society, this shall be recognized. - (ii) The application of the above criteria will be assessed within the context of Unit Approved Standards developed in accordance with Article 10.3 below.